Children

 What happens when adenoids become too big?

 Big adenoids can block the nose.
 This can result in your child breathing only through the mouth and snoring at night.
-Watch your child during the day and night to see if he or she breathes with the mouth open!
+Watch your child during the night (and day) to see if he or she breathes with the mouth open!

 Big adenoids may also block the tube between the back of the nose and the ear (the Eustachian tube).
 If this tube becomes blocked, fluid may become trapped in the ear, causing hearing problems and recurrent ear infections.